bptlab/argos-frontend/README.md

 ## Testing
 Argos frontend uses ReactTestUtils and Jest to test its components.
 You can run tests by calling ```npm test``` in your cli.

-## Deplyoment
+## Deployment
 Let's take it step by step.
 1. First of all, deploy a database container (i.e. mysql).
 ```
 docker run --name argos-database -e MYSQL_ALLOW_EMPTY_PASSWORD=yes -d mysql:latest
 ```
-2. Now that you've got yourself a database, deploy unicorn as an event processing system.
+2. Now that you've got yourself a database, deploy Unicorn as an event processing system.
 ```
 docker run --name unicorn -p 8080:8080 --link argos-database:mysql -d bptlab/unicorn:latest
 ```